 Did you know that your military service may affect your Social Security benefits?
-This is a little known benefit that affects many current and former military members.
-It’s important for every member of the armed forces to know how their military service affects their Social Security benefits—regardless of current age.
+This is a little-known benefit that affects many current and former military members.
+Every member of the armed forces needs to know how their military service affects their Social Security benefits, regardless of age.
 This will help you better prepare for your retirement.
 Let’s consider what you’re eligible to receive and how military service may increase your Social Security benefits for you and your family.

 How Military Service Affects Social Security Benefits

 You should be eligible for additional earnings credits if you served in the military between 1940 and 2001.
 These credits should be factored into your lifetime earnings used to calculate your Social Security Benefits.